Waky-ita/Serial-Data-Send/README.md

 # Serial-Data-Send
-Programm to send custom string using serial protocol communiucation
+Program to send custom string using serial protocol communication